“Seventeen year old Marty McFly got home early last night… 30 years early.”

 Starring Michael J. Fox as Marty McFly and Christopher Lloyd as the eccentric Doc Brown, Back to the Future (1985) won the Academy Award® for Best Sound Effect Editing and received multiple nominations, including Best Screenplay, Best Sound, and Best Original Song.

-This Script to Screen presentation of Back to the Future will be followed by a Q&A with Screenwriter Bob Gale and Actor Christopher Lloyd.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of Back to the Future was followed by a Q&A with Screenwriter Bob Gale and Actor Christopher Lloyd.
+The event was moderated by Pollock Theater Director Matt Ryan.

 “I have never appreciated Back to the Future as much as I did tonight (at the Pollock Theater)”